7 Blades: Development and release

-7 Blades was first announced by Konami in May 2000, just before the Electronic Entertainment Expo (E3).
-Konami released the first screenshots of the game in July of that year and made the game available to play at the Tokyo Game Show in September.
+7 Blades was announced by Konami in May 2000, just before the Electronic Entertainment Expo (E3).
+Konami released the first screenshots of the game in July of that year and made it available to play at the Tokyo Game Show in September.
 The game was released in Japan on December 21, 2000 alongside the 7 Blades Original Soundtrack produced by the Meyna Company and the single for the opening theme "Love Will See Us Though" by Sayaka Kubo.
 A novelization of the game titled 7 Blades Jigoku Gokurakumaru to Teppou Oyuri (7BLADES—地獄極楽丸と鉄砲お百合) by Ryosuke Sakaki was published by Dengeki Media Works in February 2002.

 Reception

-7 Blades was met with a lukewarm critical response from European and Australian publications, currently holding an aggregate score of 64.5% on GameRankings.
+7 Blades was met with an indifferent critical response from European and Australian publications, currently holding an aggregate score of 64.5% on GameRankings.

 The game was re-released under the "Konami the Best" range of budget titles in Japan, as well as its collection of European budget titles.